To reform the Moving to Work Program of the Department of Housing and Urban Development, and for other purposes.

 Length: 27 pages

-This bill was introduced on April 29, 2016, in a previous session of Congress, but was not enacted.
+This bill was introduced on April 29, 2016, in a previous session of Congress, but it did not receive a vote.

 Apr 29, 2016